 The advent of Coronavirus brought with it a significant change creating a “New Normal” in the global workplace.
-Companies and organizations are now being forced to make policies favoring their employees working remotely.
+Companies and organizations are now being forced to make policies favouring their employees working remotely.
 We see tech companies such as Twitter, Facebook, and Shopify make announcements that their employees could choose to forever work from home even after the pandemic.
 So you see, working remotely really is the “New Normal”.

 I woke up one day and discovered that I didn’t have to go to work every day, how amazing is that, right?
-I can finally binge-watch all my favorite shows during work hours, didn’t have to go through the stress of commuting to work and back every day, and can finally go visit people during the week!.
+I can finally binge-watch all my favourite shows during work hours, didn’t have to go through the stress of commuting to work and back every day, and can finally go visit people during the week!
 All these were what my ill-informed mind thought working remotely meant.
 You can imagine my shock when I discovered working remotely was anything but leisure and self-indulgence.
-From experience now, I can tell you working remotely is still work but work where you get to choose your location, what that means is, the same level of productivity, professional, excellence is required as if you were within the four walls of your company’s building.
+From experience now, I can tell you working remotely is still work but work where you get to choose your location, what that means is, the same level of productivity, professionalism, excellence is required as if you were within the four walls of your company’s building.
 In this article, I will be discussing my experience as a Quality Assurance (Software Tester) and sharing some tips on how to effectively work remotely.

 First, Preparation is key when working remotely.
 Normally a company would equip its offices with needed equipment such as internet service, chairs, tables, computers, and other necessary devices to ensure employees’ productivity, but that’s not always the case when you are telecommuting.
 Now, you need to create your own workspace.
 You need to consider where you would be working and what you need to work effectively.
 I recommend a quiet, comfortable, and productive space where you can get actual work done, join virtual meetings, and stay away from distractions.
 You need a functional computer, good internet services, a good chair if you are going to be working at a desk for long hours.
 Now that you know the things you need for your work, it’s time to know what your company needs from you.